bryan-wu/ZombieBattleUnity/README.md

 * Download the zip file **Maybe from the google drive? include a link here**
 * Unzip it
 * Open the executable.
 1. make sure to check the Windowed option so that you can close the game window.
 2. select the screen resolution to be 1600 * 900 (if your computer doesn't have that option, then just keep the default value but cutting off of the scenes will be unpredictable).
 3. click play
+* Play the game according to the instructions under number 4
+* Exit by closing the window
 #### For Mac:
 ## 2. Include any necessary details about where to store data files too.
 * All the data files will be in the downloaded folder